 - Select the files you wish to move.

-- Drag the selected files to the USB drive icon in Finder or on the desktop.
+- Drag the selected files to the drive or a specific folder.

 2. Copy and Paste Method